E. & J. Gallo Winery’s Dry Creek building awarded prestigious leed® Gold Status by U.S. Green Building Council

 “Achieving LEED certification is more than implementing sustainable practices.
 It represents a commitment to making the world a better place and influencing others to do better,” said Mahesh Ramanujam, President and CEO, USGBC.
 “Given the extraordinary importance of climate protection and the central role of the building industry in that effort, Gallo demonstrates their leadership through their LEED certification of the Dry Creek Building.”

 To learn more about Gallo’s commitment to environmental sustainability, or to view open jobs, please visit www.gallo.com.

 About E. & J. Gallo Winery

-Founded by brothers Ernest and Julio Gallo in 1933 in Modesto, California, E. & J. Gallo Winery is the world’s largest family-owned winery and the acclaimed producer of award-winning wines and spirits featured in more than 110 countries around the globe.
+Founded by brothers Ernest and Julio Gallo in 1933 in Modesto, California, E. & J. Gallo Winery is the world’s largest family-owned winery with more than 6,500 global employees and is the acclaimed producer of award-winning wines and spirits featured in more than 110 countries around the globe.
 A pioneer in the art of grape growing, winemaking, sustainable practices, marketing and worldwide distribution, Gallo crafts and imports wines and spirits to suit a diverse range of tastes and occasions, from everyday offerings to boutique, luxury bottlings.